Warnakala/blender-studio-tools/README.md

 As mentioned above an important aspect while developing was to supply functionality and shortcuts to make the blender-media-viewer usable without a mouse.

 With the **ARROW** keys, **RETURN** and **BACKSPACE** you can quickly navigate the file structure.
 Selecting a file will automatically place it in the media area and play it back looped.
 The media-viewer can display videos, single images, image sequences as well as text files. **DOT** and **COMMA** jump to the next or previous frame (wraps around frame range).
-If you hold down CTRL it jumps with a delta of 10 for faster scrubbing. **SPACE** toggles play and stop.
-Selecting multiple video files with shift will place them all in one timeline after another.
+If you hold down **CTRL** it jumps with a delta of 10 for faster scrubbing. **SPACE** toggles play and stop.
+Selecting multiple video files with **SHIFT** will place them all in one timeline after another.

 ![](./docs/videos/file_navigation.mp4)